Easy Pickled Onion (5-Minute Recipe)

 • Sweetener swaps: Substitute sugar with honey or maple syrup for a nuanced sweetness.

-• Zesty flare: A bit of citrus zest, whether from lemons or oranges, can introduce a fresh tanginess.
+• Citrus: A bit of citrus zest, whether from lemons or oranges, can introduce a fresh tanginess.
+Orange would go really well with the citrusy asada marinade in my Chicken Street Tacos.

 Grab these Tools